Walk - Bolt Tail & Burleigh Dolts

 - From Bolt Tail retrace your steps to the Coast Path and follow it to Inner Hope, turning left on the road at the bottom of the steps by the slipway.
 Bear left towards Outer Hope a moment later.

-In the past the whole Torbay area was the English fleet's principal anchorage, and in the nineteenth century, as many as several dozen ships sometimes anchored together in Hope Cove, as they all sought shelter from storms at sea.
+In the past, the whole Torbay area was the English fleet's principal anchorage, and in the nineteenth century, as many as several dozen ships sometimes anchored together in Hope Cove, as they all sought shelter from storms at sea.
 Reaching the cove required careful navigation, though, and the deadly rocks around this part of the coastline were responsible for many shipwrecks.
 The most tragic of these was the HMS Ramillie, which went down in 1760, with the loss of 700 lives (see the Hope Cove, Bolt Tail & Bolberry Down Walk).

-- By St Clements Church a public footpath heads up the steps, signed to Galmpton.
+- By St Clements Church a public footpath heads up the steps signed to Galmpton.
 Turn right onto this path, crossing the road to continue up a private drive.
-Carry on along the footpath ahead, walking alongside the right-hedge of several fields to where a track crosses yours, heading to Bolberry.
+Carry on along the footpath ahead, walking alongside the right-edge of several fields to where a track crosses yours, heading to Bolberry.
 Ignore this track to carry straight on ahead, heading to the far right-hand corner of the net field and then carrying straight on to cross a stile onto the road.